September 9-11, 2022

 Medications: Anyone requiring refrigeration for medication should notify the event medic.

-Special Needs: If special accommodations are necessary for anyone attending the rendezvous, the unit leaders should notify the organizers prior to the event.
+Special Accomodations: If special accommodations are necessary for anyone attending the rendezvous, the unit leaders should notify the organizers prior to the event.

 Food Allergies: Special dietary needs or specific food allergies must be listed on the registration form and submitted on time.